 This work, which will be the first stage in identifying earthquake-prone buildings, will involve assessing approximately 1500 buildings across the Kāpiti Coast district.
 To do this we will use a best-practice process developed by the New Zealand Society of Earthquake Engineers.
 This involves using information we already have on file, obtaining more information from property owners if we need to, and using professional engineers.

 Residencies that have weathertightness issues are often called ‘leaky homes’.
 If you own a leaky home, you have options to repair it and may be eligible for funding to help with the costs.

 Specific criteria are set down for repairing your home through the Weathertight Home Resolution Services Act and the Financial Assistance Package (FAP) scheme, for example showing that the area in need of repair has been built or altered in the last 10 years.

 Your options for progressing a claim are to:

 When you lodge a claim your local council will be notified.
 The claim will be recorded on your property’s Land Information Memorandum (LIM) and may be disclosed to third parties, if requested, in accordance with The Official Information Act.

 Information on options, eligibility and guides to testing and proceeding with claims are available on the Weathertight Services section of the MBIE website.

 If you’re the owner of a coastal property and thinking of constructing a seawall, please get in touch with us early on in your planning.
 You may need to apply for a building consent and/or resource consent for your work.

-Council resource consent and building control staff will work with you to clarify what consents you need.
+Council resource consent and Building team will work with you to clarify what consents you need.
 The first step is a meeting to discuss your specific situation.